Former US soldier now fighting in Ukraine tells of days trapped in 'house of horrors' - KESQ

 “We call it the house of horrors, because it was literally a nightmare in there,” he says.
 “This was four really miserable days of really little sleep, really heavy artillery, really heavy infantry presence from the Russians.
 No matter how many people that we removed from their side, they just kept coming.”

-He and the other foreigners were “shocked,” he says.
+He and the other foreigners on his team were “shocked,” he says.
 “But the Ukrainian military was … calm, cool, collected.
 As they say, like, ‘This is normal, don’t worry about it.'”

 He is in awe of the Ukrainian soldiers’ efforts.